allenl7/privacy/README.md

 Matrix is great as a open platform and protocol.
 I really like the mission they are striving for.
 I will try to create my own Matrix server when I get a chance.

 The lack of a uniform messaging protocol is preventing private text messaging across different platforms and devices.
 Currently, two individuals need to be on the same platform, such as WhatsApp or iMessage, in order to message each other.
 Getting people to switch to a  more secure platform, like Signal or Matrix, is very difficult due to the strong network effects of WhatsApp and iMessage.
 Probably much stronger than you think.
-I currently have iMessage with an email but I really want to delete it.
-Once I delete it, I will be unable to contact some people unless its SMS text which is worse.

 # Social Media

-I deleted all the data on FB, IG.
-The only thing holding me back from deleting/deactivating them is the friend connection I have.
-Once I figure out a way to export them, I will probably delete the account.
-I want to get to a point where I do not need these platforms with closed ecosystems to manage that for me.

-In the long run, Social Media usage has been a net negative on me.
-I also think it is mostly a net negative for most unless you make money on them or you have extreme discipline to only use certain features.

 Use https://libredirect.github.io/ as a proxy to browse social media.

 # RSS Feed

 RSS is a open protocol to subscribe to any media.
 I really like it because it gives you full control over your news feed.
-It is important to curate your own information diet.
 I currently use Fluent Reader but I am still working on building out my feed.

 # Payment